robbiebusinessacc/kagglesolutions/README.md

 ## Navigation

-The solutions are organized alphabetically and are located in the `solutions` directory.
+The solutions are organized alphabetically and are located in the same directory.